The Lescombes Family

 We own and operate two D.H.
 Lescombes Winery & Bistro locations across New Mexico, located in Albuquerque and Las Cruces.
-Our winemaking team collaborated with our chef to create an extensive, epicurean-style menu that easily pairs with our wines.
+Our winemaking team collaborated with our chef and the Lescombes family to create an extensive, epicurean-style menu that easily pairs with our wines.
 Our locations, also including our D.H.
 Lescombes Winery & Tasting Room in Deming, and Hervé Wine Bar in Santa Fe, are open for wine tastings 7 days a week and have an extensive inventory of wine for bottle and case sales.
 Come by and enjoy a uniquely New Mexican experience and enjoy the wines that are the favorite of many!